Louis-Hippolyte Lafontaine: The Louis Hippolyte Ménard Monument in Boucherville

 La Fontaine was born in Boucherville and moved to Montreal to begin his political career.
 A monument was unveiled in Boucherville after his demise as well as a commemorative plaque, placed upon his birth home.
 Evidence of this is given by Dr. Eudore Dubeau a doctor of the town who explained, "en présence d'une foule estimée à dix mille personnes, parmi lesquelle on comptait les sommités religieuse ete civiles, nous inaugurions le monument de sir Louis Hippolyte LaFontaine.".
 He goes further to explain how on La Fontaine's birth home they placed a bronze plaque which "portant l'inscription comme sure son monument de "Père du governement responsable" et "Défenseur de la langue français.".
 Once again he is referenced as not only the father of responsible government, but also the defender of the French language.
 LaFontaine refused to speak English in the Assembly and fought to use his mother tongue.
 It was not that he was incapable of speaking English, he just believed people should be able to speak their mother tongue and supported the French Canadians right to do so.

 The Louis-Hippolyte-La Fontaine Bridge-Tunnel

-More about the Louis-Hippolyte LaFontaine Tunnel can be found here.
+More about the Louis-Hippolyte LaFontaine Tunnel, a highway bridge–tunnel running over and beneath the Saint Lawrence River connecting Montreal to the south shore of the river at Longueuil, Quebec, can be found here.
 In brief construction began in 1963 and they named it after LaFontaine in order to preserve his memory for future generations.